nth-chile/gagesalzano2/src/_projects/Deskpass.md

   />
 </div>

-<p class="bg">Whitepapers and marketing materials employed a bit of humor and whimsy to make content more relatable to the audience.</p>
+<p class="bg">For support documentation, whitepapers and marketing materials, a bit of light-hearted humor and playfulness were used to make content more relatable.</p>

 {{slide['end']}}